mristimaki/themindfulmuslim/README.md

 ## Visual Design

-### Wireframes
-Add either printscreens of the wireframes created in the beginning?

 ### The Fonts
 I choosed the fonts for this webdesign via the [fontpair](https://www.fontpair.co/all) website.
 I chose these particular fonts because I wanted a elegant and clean look to the fonts that complemented the more playful colours in a good way.